ralfkonrad/quantlib_for_maven/README.md

 Maven, a popular build automation and dependency management tool for Java projects and all other build tools like Gradle, sbt which can include maven modules.

+## Releases

+The maven module tries to follow the release cycle of QuantLib (approx. every three to four month) and uses the same semantic versioning starting with `v1.31.0`.
+Therefore, a new release of QuantLib will mean a new version of this maven module.

+Also, there will be regular `SNAPSHOT`-builds[^1] reflecting the current development of QuantLib and QuantLib-SWIG.

 ## Supported Platforms

 The QuantLib SWIG Java binding supports the following platforms: